awsdib/SandBox-project/README.md

 # SandBox-project
 SandBox Project Summer Term IFGI

-This repository contains the last version of the fire model that was developed during the SandBox course.
+This repository contains the last version of the fire model that was developed during the SandBox course (all the classes are located inside the src folder).
 Comments explaining the model components and the logic behind their methods can be found in all the major statements and functions of the code.

 This project was developed by :